 Configuring Deserialization Error Handling

-With streaming and stream processing applications, data quality is very important and a single bad record can cause a number of issues.
-In the ideal case, all records in a message broker are well formed.
-However, issues can occur such as the accidentally publishing of unrecognized payloads into a Kafka topic or a memory error causing corrupting a record for example.
-Streaming applications that attempt to consume these records will fail to deserialize them, causing the application to fail in most cases.
-In this tutorial, we'll show the different ways users can configure their queries to handle such failures in DeltaStream.
+Data quality is critical with streaming and stream processing applications.
+A single bad record can cause multiple issues.
+Ideally, all records in a message broker are well formed.
+However, issues can occur, such as the accidental publishing of unrecognized payloads into a Kafka topic, or a memory error causing corruption of a record.
+Streaming applications that attempt to consume these records fail to deserialize them; in turn this usually causes the application to fail.
+This tutorial shows different ways you can configure your queries to handle such failures in DeltaStream.

 property in the WITH

 clause for a query's sources.
-There are 3 modes to choose from (documentation for these #_source_properties):
+Choose from 3 modes (documentation for these: ):

 TERMINATE